JCMexplains/writing-for-success-2023/textbook.md

 alone or in combination with others, may improve your writing and help you move forward in the writing process:

-**Begin writing with the part you know the most about.** You can start with the third paragraph in your outline if ideas come easily to mind.
+**Begin writing with the part you know the most about**.
+You can start with the third paragraph in your outline if ideas come easily to mind.
 You can start with the second paragraph or the first paragraph, too.
 Although paragraphs may vary in length, keep in mind that short